-Certain keystrokes invoke a mode-modes are usually indicated by a small black rectangle with the mode name in one corner of the view.
+Certain keystrokes invoke a mode-modes are usually indicated by the mode indicator: a small black rectangle with the mode name in one corner of the view.
 In a mode, there are usually some special key, cursor, and scroll bindings that override some of the default ones.